chloeharris1/25-5-Clock/README.md

-# Pomodoro Timer 🍅
+# Pomodoro Timer ⏱️

 ## Description

+A Pomodoro timer keeps you focused and productive by scheduling work and break sessions consecutively.

-A Pomodoro timer initialized with a 25-minute timer and a 5-minute break, built with React.
+The clock is initialized with a 25-minute timer and a 5-minute break.
 Session and break lengths can be modified and an alarm sound will play at when the timer(s) end.

-A Pomodoro timer keeps you focused and productive by scheduling work and break sessions consecutively.

 A FreeCodeCamp Front End Development Libraries project, with the objective to fulfill the user stories and get all of the tests to pass.